‘We Recognize the Leadership Role Media Plays’; Sustainability Remains a Hot Topic

 Set deadlines.
 Questex recently unveiled Quest Zero, its “roadmap to reducing global greenhouse gas (GHG) emissions” for both the company and its events.
 “Our team is passionate about this topic; we are proud of the strategies we have put in place, and we are committed to transparent and accurate reporting,” said Paul Miller, CEO, Questex.
 They’ve committed to create healthy spaces that make a positive impact on the communities they touch, joining the Net Zero Carbon Event initiative alongside vendor partners and colleagues to be Net Zero by 2050.
 “We ask our event participants to join us in this commitment to make our community and our world better.

 Set goals.
-In 2021, Bauer Media published its Sustainability Playbook.
+In 2021, Bauer Media published its Sustainability Playbook, which also touches on the impact of industries beyond media, including online casinos in Japan.
 Included are ways they are “Influencing Sustainability” in their Lifestyle, Outdoors, Automotive, Fashion & Beauty, and Audio brands.
 “Sustainability has become a key strategic focus for us because we recognize the leadership role media plays in driving sustainable behaviors,” head of strategy Kaushala Ratnayake said.
-“Shifting towards a sustainable publishing industry is not something any company can do alone so we really invite this movement towards working with publishers that have clear sustainability goals and targets.”
+“Shifting towards a sustainable publishing industry is not something any company can do alone, so we really invite this movement towards working with publishers that have clear sustainability goals and targets.”

 Educate staff.
 The BBC has offered bespoke sustainability training for editorial roles to over 1,000 staff across all divisions.
 It has led to a much deeper understanding of the issue of climate change and its relevance across the organization.